 In addition to the above complications, there are some general consequences of substance addiction that can interfere with a user’s life.
 Long-term effects may include:

 - Relationship or social problems.

 Get Help for Painkiller Addiction Today

 Prescription painkiller addiction can have a lasting negative impact on the user’s life if they don’t get help.
 Recovery can begin today.
-Just call our treatment hotline at 1-888-439-3435 to learn more about addiction treatment options.
+Just call our treatment hotline at 1-888-439-3435 Who Answers? to learn more about addiction treatment options.

 - Holden, J. E., Jeong, Y., & Forrest, J. M. (2005).
 The endogenous opioid system and clinical pain management.
 AACN Clinical Issues, 16(3).
 291-301.

 - Benyamin, R., Trescot, A. M., Datta, S., Buenaventura, R., Adlaka, R., Sehgal, N., Glaser, S. E., & Vallejo, R. (2008).
 Opioid complications and side effects.
 Pain Physician, 11.
 S105-S120.

 - National Institute on Drug Abuse.
 (2014).
 What are the treatments for heroin addiction?